rstudio/rstudio-conf/2025/README.md

-### Precision Medicine for All: Using Tidymodels to Validate PRS in Brazil
+### Precision Medicine for All: Using Tidymodels to Validate Breast Cancer PRS in Brazil

 💬 Speaker(s): Flávia E. Rius